 To find answers to some of these questions, let us look at one of the world’s most iconic brands – Starbucks.
 Founded in 1971 in the city of Seattle, USA, the brand has changed the way the world drinks coffee outside home and work.
 Starbucks has been responsible for creating the concept of a third place between home and work where people can relax, enjoy a cup of coffee and experience the inviting ambience.
 It is often said that Starbucks taught America how to drink coffee and is now continuously teaching the world.

 The global expansion of Starbucks has been rapid and strategic.
 It opened its first international store in Tokyo in 1996, entered UK in 1998 and opened its first Latin American store in Mexico City in 2002.
-The footprint of the brand increased to cover Russia in 2007 and opened its first store in Ho Chi Minh City, Vietnam in 2013.
+The footprint of the brand increased to cover Russia in 2007 and it opened its first store in Ho Chi Minh City, Vietnam in 2013.
 In February 2014, it entered Brunei, the 15th market in the Asia Pacific Region and the 64th market globally for the company.
-The company has close to 20,000 stores worldwide and is expected to maintain a strong growth momentum in 2015.
-Plans in 2015 include expansion in China, investing in innovative mobile retailing solutions, expanding the Starbucks Evenings programme and doubling food sales in the United States.
+In 2015, it opened stores in Panama and reached the milestone of achieving 99% of ethically sourced coffee.
+The company has more than 26,000 stores in 75 countries worldwide and is expected to maintain a strong growth momentum in 2017.

 Since its founding days in the early 1990s, Starbucks has strived to build its brand identity by offering customers a relaxing and enjoyable experience.
 From the very beginning, the experiential aspect of the brand has been consistently and effectively implemented in all its stores across the world.
 In addition, Starbucks has also built its brand on things that tend to be out of the box, by consistently defying conventional wisdom.